 Irish Stew is native to Ireland, and traditionally made with root vegetables and either lamb or mutton as the meat.
 The recipe has changed over time, and food historians generally believe that it was originally made with goat but is also now commonly made with beef.
 Potatoes were added after they were introduced from the Americas in the 16th century.
-The modern-day version typically includes carrots, onions, and parsley.
+The modern-day version of Irish Stew typically includes carrots, onions, and parsley.
 You can even double down on the Irish by adding Guiness to the broth, which is probably more due to the great marketing of the beer rather than anything to do with tradition.

-Try this recipe.
+Try this traditional Irish strew recipe.

-It is common for many regions of the world to have similar items, just with their won twist.
+It is common for many regions of the world to have similar items, just with their own twist.
 Boxty is simply the Irish name for their version of potato pancakes.
 It is commonly associated with the northern part of Ireland.
 The potato is ground fine and then often covered in mashed potato and flour giving it a much smoother feel than other versions of potato pancakes, almost resembling a pancake.

 Although attributed to Ireland and a staple of Irish kitchens, soda bread was actually first made by Native Americans.
 But when baking soda (also known as Sodium Bicarbonate) was introduced to Ireland in the 1830s, the recipe was replicated.
 It was an inexpensive way to make bread, combining only Irish grown soft wheat flour, salt, baking soda, and sour milk (now generally replaced with buttermilk).
 The baking soda mixed with the acidity of the milk causes the bread rise, rather than requiring yeast, and also caused small bubbles of carbon dioxide to form, giving it the unique texture.

-It came together as a way to reuse food rather than wasting it by combining leftovers into a dish that could be re-served as a new meal.
+But it came together as a way to reuse food rather than wasting it by combining leftovers into a dish that could be re-served as a new meal.
 Just top the meat with mashed potato and bake!